JohJakob/gitShare-Safari/README.markdown

 3. Safari will prompt you to confirm the installation
 4. Done!

-I am going to submit the extension to the Safari Extensions Gallery.
-That will happen in the next days.
-When the process is done I will provide a link.

 ## Usage

 When installed, the extension will provide a "Share" button next to the three action buttons ("Watch", "Star" and "Fork") on every repository page.
 By clicking it, a tweet gets prepared including the repository’s title, its description and the link to its GitHub page.